Coupler curves of moving graphs and counting realizations of rigid graphs: Base points and pseudo classes of calligraphs

-For its proof we assume that the reader is familiar with intersection theory for surfaces, see for instance \citep[Sections V.1 and V.3]{har}.
-Before we prove \PRP{pseudo} let us in preparation first give the algebro geometric interpretation of infinitely near base points in \RMK{blowup} and prove \LEMS{lem:trans,lem:glob}. \LEM{glob} is based on a result about ``global rigidity'' at \citep[Corollary~1.7]{rigid-con}.
+For its proof we assume that the reader is familiar with intersection theory for surfaces (see for instance \citep[Sections V.1 and V.3]{har}).
+Before we prove \PRP{pseudo} let us in preparation first give the algebro geometric interpretation of infinitely near base points in \RMK{blowup} and prove \LEMS{lem:dim,lem:trans,lem:mult,lem:glob}. \LEM{glob} is based on a result about ``global rigidity'' in \citep[Corollary~1.7]{rigid-con}.